bkaestner/codewars-rules/rules/0000-Intro.md

 Copyright
 ---------

 &copy; 2015 Benjamin Kästner.
 This document is licenced under the [Creative Commons Attribution-ShareAlike 4.0 International Public License][CC-BY-SA].
+For a list of all contributors, check the contributors on GitHub.

  [CC-BY-SA]: http://creativecommons.org/licenses/by-sa/4.0/.